FontysVenlo/esd-workshop-arangodb_esd/workshopExercises.md

  - car (document collection);
  - carOwnership (edge collection, from owner to car);

-3. Insert multiple entries into these collections (around 5-10 for each) using web UI (click on collection -> contents -> green plus sign).
+3. Insert multiple entries into these collections (around 5-10 for each) using web UI (click on collection -> contents -> green plus sign) or AQL queries.
 Attributes for each collection:
  - owner: firstName, lastName, age;
  - car: brand, model, color, dateOfFirstRegistration;